Horn & Hardart: Television program

-The television premiere of The Horn & Hardart Children's Hour appeared on WCAU-TV in Philadelphia in 1948, succeeded by WNBT in New York in 1949, telecast on Sunday mornings.
+The television premiere of The Horn & Hardart Children's Hour aired on WCAU-TV in Philadelphia in 1948, succeeded by WNBT in New York in 1949, and was telecast on Sunday mornings.
 Stan Lee Broza hosted in Philadelphia, and Ed Herlihy in New York.

 Decline

-For a long period of time the price of coffee was 5 cents, or one nickel.
-On November 29, 1950 the price was raised to 10 cents, requiring two nickels.
+For a long time, the price of coffee was 5 cents, or one nickel.
+On November 29, 1950 the price was raised to two nickels.

-The restaurant chain remained popular into the 1960s, operating sit-down waitress service restaurants, cafeterias, retail stores, in addition to its automats.
-In the late 1960s, efforts were made to update decor, and redecorate some restaurants relevant to surrounding neighborhoods; thus, the Automat on 14th Street was decorated with psychedelic posters.
-The chain rapidly lost ground to the explosive rise of fast-food chains, which offered cheap fare, a limited menu, and easy to carry take-out.
+The restaurant chain remained popular into the 1960s, operating sit-down service restaurants, cafeterias, retail stores, in addition to its automats.
+In the late 1960s, efforts were made to update decor and redecorate some restaurants relevant to surrounding neighborhoods; thus, the Automat on 14th Street was decorated with psychedelic posters.
+The chain rapidly lost ground to the explosive rise of fast-food chains, which offered cheap fare, a limited menu, and easy-to-carry take-out.

-By the mid-1970s the company began to replace some of its restaurants with its own Burger King franchises.
+By the mid-1970s, the company began to replace some of its restaurants with its own Burger King franchises.
 Horn & Hardart further expanded its fast food operations in 1981, acquiring the Bojangles' Famous Chicken n' Biscuits restaurants, which it sold to a California investment company in 1990 for $20 million.
 More similar restaurant franchises and associations were to follow.

 In 1979, Horn & Hardart agreed to buy the Royal Inn in Las Vegas for $7.4 million.
-By late 1980, the sale had been completed, and the property was rebranded as the Royal Americana Hotel, with a New York theme.
+By late 1980, the sale had been completed; the property was rebranded as the Royal Americana Hotel, with a New York theme.
 A $3.5 million renovation increased the room count to 300.
 By 1982 though, the hotel was experiencing substantial losses, and Horn & Hardart decided to close it.
-They reportedly agreed that December to sell the property to an investment group for $15.4 million.
+They reportedly agreed in December to sell the property to an investment group for $15.4 million.

 The last New York Horn & Hardart Automat (on the southeast corner of 42nd Street and Third Avenue) closed on April 9, 1991.
 Horn & Hardart continued to own a catalog division; it renamed itself Hanover Direct in 1993.
-That year the company bought Gump's; it sold it to an investment group in 2005.
+That year, the company bought Gump's; it sold it to an investment group in 2005.
 Hanover Direct purchased International Male in 1987 when founder Gene Burkard retired.